Officer challenges account of violent clearing of protesters

 A Park Police liaison officer told DeMarco that his forces were only using “stage smoke,” not tear gas, against the crowd.
 DeMarco said the stinging to his nose and eyes appeared to be tear gas, however, and said he found spent tear gas canisters in the street later that evening.

-The National Park Service, which oversees the U.S. Park Police, responded Monday by repeating Park Police head Gregory T. Monahan’s statement last month that his officers acted to “curtail the violence that was underway.”
 The Park Police, a force of a few hundred officers nationwide, oversees a handful of the nation’s most iconic federal lands and monuments.
-Monahan is scheduled to testify for the first time publicly about the event at Tuesday’s committee hearing.

-Videos and accounts by journalists and demonstrators present at the square, and now from the National Guard officer, challenge the Trump administration’s accounts that protesters were attacking security and law enforcement officers there at the time.
-Democratic lawmakers have repeatedly challenged the Trump administration to provide evidence of that.

 Grijalva said lawmakers had also asked for recordings of the law enforcement and security forces’ radio traffic that night.
 They were told by the administration that a “technological glitch” prevented the recordings, he said.